Falitokiniaina/ADproject/README.md

 # YADI's dynamics

 YADI transforms a Datalog query to an Abstract Syntax Tree and provides with a query evaluation mechanism.
-YADI convert the query to an SQL statement and delegate the evaluation to the backend SQL engine (if any), moreower additional evaluation algorithms were designed.
+YADI convert the query to an SQL statement and delegate the evaluation to the backend SQL engine, moreower additional evaluation algorithms were designed.

 # What can I do with it?